 In providing support to the Governor-General, the OOSGG is subject to varying degrees of influence by external factors.
-This includes:
+These include:

-- Being in control of the program, however being responsive to community needs and expectations including Government requests; - Management of the official properties including latent conditions arising; - Administration of the OOSGG, and operation of the internal budget in line with Government policy; and - Being in partial control of the overall security environment, including both physical and cyber security, but taking active steps to mitigate against potential risks.
+- Managing the Governor-General's program, while needing to be responsive to community needs and expectations including Government requests; - Management of the official properties including latent conditions arising (site conditions that could not have reasonably been predicted before works commenced); - Administration of the OOSGG, and operation of the internal budget in line with Government policy; - The overall security environment, including physical and cyber security, and working with partners to actively mitigate against potential risks; and - Increasing awareness and improving security processes to align with evolving external requirements.